localstack/docs/content/en/references/regions-coverage.md

 ## Introduction

 LocalStack ships with multi-region support, enabling users to emulate different AWS regions and namespace resources based on the region.
-With IAM Policy Enforcement, you can ensure that access control and permissions are applied accurately across supported regions.
 LocalStack supports a wide range of AWS regions, including commercial, government, and China regions, providing a realistic environment for development and testing across multiple regions on your local machine.

 ## Supported Regions